Retrieval Augmented Generation (RAG): Enhancing LLMs with External Knowledge

 Conversational RAG

 Reference Resolution: Understanding when "it" or "that" refers to previously retrieved information versus conversation context.
+This was hit or miss.
+Sometimes the LLM got it right, sometimes it didn't.
+I don't have a systematic solution yet.

 Multi-Modal RAG

-Performance Optimization: Making RAG Fast and Reliable
+Performance Optimization: Making RAG Fast Enough

 Retrieval Performance